Choose your settings

 Corporate finance

-Business transfer during the pandemic?
+Business transfer in a climate of uncertainty?
 Don't panic!

 Hundreds of businesses change hands every year.
 Despite the uncertainty the last several months has brought to many sectors, the economic cycle is continuing on course.
 If you were in the midst of a business transfer when the crisis hit, do you need to call it off?
 The short answer is no.